IS THERE A CORRELATION BETWEEN FEMALE HORMONES AND GUM DISEASE?

 TIMES WHEN HORMONES ARE MORE LIKELY TO AFFECT YOUR GUMS

-Typically, there are three main times in her life when a woman’s hormones fluctuate significantly and negatively impact her oral health.
+Typically, there are three main times in her life when a woman’s hormones fluctuate significantly and negatively impact her teeth and gums.
 These are menopause, pregnancy, and puberty.
 Using synthetic hormone-based birth control methods could also disrupt the health of your gums.
 Being cautious of when to predict gum sensitivity and inflammation may aid you in worrying less if you detect that your gums are bleeding a little or are red at particular occasions.
-Nevertheless, you should communicate all issues to our team of skilled dental professionals in Columbus, OH so they can find out if your symptoms are correlated to hormone alterations or periodontal (gum) disease.
+Nevertheless, you should communicate all issues to our team of skilled dental professionals in Niles, OH so they can find out if your symptoms are correlated to hormone alterations or periodontal (gum) disease.

 - PREGNANCY GINGIVITIS

 Like puberty, during pregnancy, there is a fluctuation in hormones.
 High levels of progesterone, especially during the final months, put women at higher risk of gingivitis.

 Within the first stages of puberty and within the teenage years, women have a surge in hormone production.
 This may create more blood flow to the gum tissue, producing tender, inflamed, and red gums.
 Extra sensitive gums may continue to be an issue for a handful of days ahead of a woman’s period has started as a result of PMS (premenstrual syndrome).